fusonic/php-extensions/packages/http-kernel-bundle/docs/extensions/request-dto-resolver.md

 `Fusonic\HttpKernelBundle\Controller\RequestDtoResolver`.
 Inside the `RequestDataCollectorInterface` you can also modify the behaviour of how and which values are used from the `Request` object.

+Data that originates from the route attributes and query parameters are also validated against the model.
+By default it will use the `filter_var` function with the types based on the model to convert the values.
+To override the parsing you can create your own implementation of `Fusonic\HttpKernelBundle\Request\UrlParser\UrlParserInterface`.

 ### Error handling

 The bundle provides a default error handler (`http-kernel-bundle/src/ErrorHandler/ConstraintViolationErrorHandler.php`)